arm61/pylj/docs/source/index.md

 ## What is in these pages

-*Atoms and potentials* introduces what every simulation contains: atoms, the potential energy between them, and the box. *Molecular dynamics* and *Monte Carlo* explain the two methods, writing each step by hand before handing it to pylj. *The ideal gas law* uses molecular dynamics to test the law, and *The ideal gas law from first principles* derives it from the partition function. *Bring your own potential* and *Viewers and panes* show how to extend pylj with your own potential and your own plots.
+*Atoms and potentials* introduces what every simulation contains: the atoms, the potential energy of a pair of atoms as a function of their separation, and the box. *Molecular dynamics* and *Monte Carlo* explain the two methods, writing each step by hand before handing it to `pylj`. *The ideal gas law* uses molecular dynamics to test the law, and *The ideal gas law from first principles* derives it from the partition function. *Bring your own potential* and *Viewers and panes* show how to extend `pylj` with your own potential and your own plots.
 The reference at the end lists every class, function and argument, with units.

 The first six chapters are for students, and each is one notebook to run from top to bottom: later cells use names defined in earlier ones.
-The two chapters on extending pylj are for readers who want to write their own potential or plot, and each needs a short Python class. *Teaching with pylj* is for lecturers: what pylj needs, what it can and cannot do, and which parameters are safe to vary.
+The two chapters on extending `pylj` are for readers who want to write their own potential or plot, and each needs a short Python class. *Teaching with pylj* is for lecturers: what `pylj` needs, what it can and cannot do, and which parameters are safe to vary.

-pylj is developed on [GitHub](https://github.com/arm61/pylj).
+`pylj` is developed on [GitHub](https://github.com/arm61/pylj).
 If you use it in teaching, please cite the [paper in the Journal of Open Source Education](http://jose.theoj.org/papers/58daa1a1a564dc8e0f99ffcdae20eb1d); `pylj.__cite__()` opens it.

 ```{toctree}
 :hidden: